leeandher/programming-notes/Learning By Doing/Minecraft Server (2019).md

 To whoever is reading this, trying to spin up a Minecraft server in 2019 without paying for _Minecraft Realms_, I respect that.
 My girlfriend recently saw some GIFs or something and wants to start up a server for us to play together, plus I think this could be a fun Saturday experiment.
 I'm going to talk a little bit about my process in getting this up and running.
 I'm definitely not used to SSHing into Linux servers but we'll give it a shot.

+Note: This tutorial is not very verbose and has some strict limitations along with it.
+It's really only useful if the following are true:

+- Small server size (~2-10 people)
+- Private (host knows/trusts all players)
+- Minecraft for Java (Incompatible with Minecraft PE and Minecraft Windows 10)
+- Fast internet (the host has a speedy connection)
+- Old Laptop (or a strong laptop that can play/run the server concurrently)

 ---

 ## Step 1: Hosting